The Portopia Serial Murder Case: Gameplay

 The Portopia Serial Murder Case follows a first-person perspective and narrative.
 The various events are described with still pictures and text messages.
 The player interacts with the game using a verb-noun parser which requires typing precise commands with the keyboard.
 Finding the exact words to type is considered part of the riddles that must be solved.
 While sound effects are present, the game lacks music and a save function.
 It features a conversation system with branching dialogue choices, where the story develops through entering commands and receiving answers to them from the player's sidekick or non-player characters.

 The game features nonlinear gameplay, allowing multiple different ways to achieve objectives.
 This includes travelling between different areas in an open world and making choices that determine the dialogues and order of events as well as alternative endings depending on who the player identifies as the culprit.
 However, only one of the characters is the true culprit, while the others are red herrings; if the player closes the case with the wrong culprit, then the player will face criticism from the police chief and need to re-open the case.
 The game includes a phone that could be used to manually dial any number, which is needed to contact several non-player characters.
 The game also features an inventory system requiring the examination and collection of items, which could be used as evidence later in the game.

 With no keyboard, the Famicom version replaces the verb-noun parser with a menu list of fourteen set commands selectable with the gamepad.
-This is similar to the command selection menu system introduced in Yuji Horii's murder mystery adventure game Okhotsk ni Kiyu: Hokkaido Rensa Satsujin Jiken, which was released in 1984, in between the PC and Famicom releases of Portopia.
+This is similar to the command selection menu system introduced in Yuji Horii's murder mystery adventure game The Hokkaido Serial Murder Case: The Okhotsk Disappearance [ja], which was released in 1984, in between the PC and Famicom releases of Portopia.
 One of the commands on the menu allowed the player to use a point-and-click interface, using the D-pad to move a cursor on the screen in order to look for clues and hotspots.
 The Famicom version of Portopia also features branching menu selections, which includes using the pointer as a magnifying glass to investigate objects, which is needed to find hidden clues, and as a fist or hammer to hit anything or anyone, which could be used to carry out beatings during suspect interrogations.
 Additional sequences were also added, notably an underground dungeon maze, with a style similar to role-playing video games.